-These amended Rules and Regulations For Licensing of Home Nursing Care and Home Care Providers (R23-17-HNC/HC/PRO) are promulgated pursuant to the authority conferred under Chapters 23-17 and 42-35 of the General Laws of Rhode Island, as amended.
-They are established for the purpose of adopting minimum standards for licensed home nursing care and home care providers in this state.
+These amended Rules and Regulations For Licensing of Home Nursing Care and Home Care Providers [R23-17-HNC/HC/PRO] are promulgated pursuant to the authority conferred under Chapters 23-17 and 42-35 of the General Laws of Rhode Island, as amended.
+They are established for the purpose of adopting minimum standards for licensed home nursing care and home care providers in Rhode Island, including requirement for Certificate of Need review pursuant to PL 2011-212 & PL 2011-250.

-Pursuant to the provisions of section 42-35-3(c) of the General Laws of Rhode Island, as amended, the following were given consideration in arriving at the regulations: (1) alternative approaches to the regulations; and (2) duplication or overlap with other state regulations.
+Pursuant to the provisions of §§42-35-3(a)(3) and (a)(4) of the General Laws of Rhode Island, as amended, consideration was given to: (1) alternative approaches to the regulations; (2) duplication or overlap with other state regulations and (3) significant economic impact on small business.
 Based on the available information, no known alternative approach, duplication or overlap was identified.

-These amended regulations shall supersede all previous Rules and Regulations for Licensing Home Nursing Care and Home Care Providers promulgated by the Department of Health and filed with the Secretary of State.
+Upon promulgation of these amendments, these amended regulations shall supersede all previous Rules and Regulations for Licensing Home Nursing Care and Home Care Providers promulgated by the Rhode Island Department of Health and filed with the Secretary of State.